--Calithera to Provide Corporate Update via Conference Call and Webcast at

 “In the fourth quarter, we maintained a strong cash position and continued to advance our key clinical development programs, including the KEAPSAKE clinical trial evaluating telaglenastat in non-small cell lung cancer in patients with NRF2/KEAP1 genetic mutations, and the Ph1b trial of our arginase inhibitor CB-280 in cystic fibrosis patients,” said

 Fourth Quarter 2020 and Recent Highlights

-- Completed patient enrollment of randomized CANTATA trial of telaglenastat with cabozantinib in advanced renal cell carcinoma (RCC).
-The CANTATA trial is a global, randomized, double-blind clinical trial of telaglenastat combined with cabozantinib, in patients with advanced or metastatic RCC who have received one or two prior treatments.
-The CANTATA trial enrolled 444 patients at multiple centers globally.
-The primary endpoint is progression-free survival (PFS).
-Calithera plans to report top-line efficacy and safety data from the trial in late third quarter or fourth quarter 2020.
+- Announced top-line results of randomized CANTATA trial of telaglenastat with cabozantinib in advanced renal cell carcinoma (RCC).
+The Phase 2 CANTATA trial is a global, randomized, double-blind clinical trial of telaglenastat combined with cabozantinib, in patients with advanced or metastatic RCC who have received one or two prior treatments.
+On

 Cash, cash equivalents and investments totaled

 Research and development expenses for the full year 2020 were